442nd Infantry Regiment (United States): Reunion with the 100th

-First contact
+First battle, Belvedere di Suvereto

-The newly formed Nisei unit went into battle together on 26 June 1944 at the village of Belvedere in Suvereto, Tuscany.
+The newly formed Nisei unit went into battle together on 26 June 1944 at the hamlet of Belvedere in Suvereto, Tuscany.
 Although the 100th was attached to the 442nd, its actions earned it a separate Presidential Unit Citation.
 Second and Third Battalions were the first to engage the enemy, in a fierce firefight.
 F Company bore the worst fighting.
 A, B, and C Companies of the 100th were called into combat and advanced east using a covered route to reach the high ground northeast of Belvedere.
 The enemy did not know that the 100th was flanking the German exit, trapping them in Belvedere.
-C Company blocked the town's entrance while A Company blocked the exit.
+C Company blocked the entrance while A Company blocked the exit.
 Meanwhile, the 442nd's 2nd Battalion was receiving a heavy barrage by the Germans from inside Belvedere, and the Germans remained unaware of their situation.
 B Company stayed on the high ground and conducted a surprise attack on the German battalion's exposed east flank, forcing the Germans to flee and run into C Company, which then drove the Germans to A Company.

 The 442nd, along with its first battalion, the 100th, kept driving the enemy north, engaging in multiple skirmishes until they had passed Sassetta.
 The battle of Belvedere showed that the 442nd could hold their own and showed them the kind of fighting the 100th Battalion had gone through in the prior months.
 After only a few days of rest, the united 442nd again entered into combat on 1 July, taking Cecina and moving towards the Arno River.
 On 2 July, as the 442nd approached the Arno, 5th Battalion engaged in a hard-fought battle to take Hill 140, while on 7 July the 100th fought for the town of Castellina Marittima.